 1.2.
-The Special Conditions shall prevail over these General Conditions.
-The Client is considered to have accepted the General Conditions by signing or any way (e.g. by email) accepting Special Conditions, or using Firm‘s services by signing (accepting) engagement letter or Firm‘s offer for legal services, or by any other means requested to provide services.
+The Special Conditions shall prevail over the General Conditions.
+The Client is considered to have accepted the General Conditions by signing or any other way (e.g. by email) accepting the Special Conditions, or using the Firm‘s services by signing (accepting) an engagement letter or the Firm‘s offer for legal services, or by any other means requested to provide services.

 2. SERVICES AND CLIENT’S INSTRUCTIONS

 2.1.
 The Firm shall be an adviser to the Client and its legal representative.
 Legal services shall be provided to the Client upon request and by order of the Client, or by the Firm on its own initiative provided there is a prior consent of the Client thereto.